RedCatharsis/TrafficAnalyzerGUI/README.md

 # TrafficAnalyzerGUI
-GUI for a traffic analyzer/packet sniffer application using Flask
+GUI for a traffic analyzer/packet sniffer application using Flask and HTML/CSS